r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 This document describes how to get and set up a virtual machine running Windows in which one may build and check R packages and R itself.
-It uses a free, 90 days time-limited, virtual machine provided by Microsoft for testing.
+It uses a free virtual machine provided by Microsoft for testing (with a 90-day limit, see below).
 The installation is automated via Vagrant.
 The VM is set up for ssh access (command line use) and RDP access (both command line and graphics), with `bash` and command line tools to install and build R.

 This setup was created primarily to help package developers normally working